Everything You Need to Gear Up for a Triathlon

 · Clip-in shoes if preferred

-· Pre- and post-race clothes like a sweatshirt and tracksuit bottoms
+· Pre- and post-race clothes like sweatshirt and sweatpants

 Simply having a kit handy is important, but so is knowing how to use it with speed, says Dworecki.
-She suggests practising a tyre patch or change a few times before race day.
+She suggests practicing a tire patch or change a few times before race day.

 4.Waterproof bag with your personal info